tsdat/tsdat/docs/config/dataset_config.md

 ## Sample Configuration of Dataset.yaml

-This sample configuration illustrates the structure of a dataset.yaml file used in TSDAT, outlining essential components such as metadata attributes, coordinate definitions, and data variable specifications.
+This sample configuration illustrates the structure of a `dataset.yaml` file used in Tsdat, outlining essential components such as metadata attributes, coordinate definitions, and data variable specifications.
 It serves as a template for defining time-series datasets, divided into three main sections: 'attrs', 'coords', and 'data_vars'.
 Annotations throughout the sample explain each section's purpose and field meanings, facilitating easy adaptation to specific data requirements.

 ```yaml
 # The 'attrs' section defines metadata attributes for the dataset